n1ywb/wavefront/doc/design.rst

 #.
 Make waveform data available to web clients on demand.
 #.
 Abstract data sources; clients see a single unified data set.
 #.
 Data sources include Antelope Orbs and Datascope databases.
 #.
+Ability to filter data prior to ingestion based on configurable criteria.
+#.
 Clients may query previously received WF data.
+#.
+Clients may request raw data or data reduced via max/min/median binning.
 #.
 Asyncronous clients may request continuous real time streaming data.
 #.
 It should be possible to query data which was previously received from an orb
    but which is not yet available in Datascope.